eclipse-hawkbit/hawkbit/docs/content/features.md

 ## Device and Software Repository
 - Repository that holds the provisioning targets and assignable software distributions.
+- Targets to be logically grouped by Target Types.
 - That includes a full software update history for every device.
 - Support for pre-commission devices in the repository and plug and play, i.e. device is created if it is authenticated for the first time.

 ## Update Management
 - Directly deploy a defined software distribution to a device (by Management UI or API).
 - Update handling is independent of the device type, integration approach or connectivity.
+- Optional user consent flow, download and install updates only after respective end user has confirmed it.
+- Mass cancel the distribution of an update by invalidating the distribution set.
+- Use action status codes for easier analysis.

 ## Management UI
 - Create/Read/Update/Delete operations for provisioning targets (i.e. devices) and repository content (i.e. software).